Kuthiathode: Tourism

+The Crystal Museum at Pallithode Beach is the one and only Crystal Museum in South India.
 The landscape of paddy fields on both sides of the Pallithode-Chavady road is really splendid.
 One can enjoy the evening panoramic view of Chinese fishing nets across the Pallithode backwaters from the Pallithode bridge.
 A small backwater lake at Tazzupu connects Kuthiathode with Valiathode.During Onam boat racing is held in Tazzupu backwaters and attracts many seasonal tourists.